SSpzcee/Asunder-PHB/phb/md/Kumo Clans.md

 ### **Onryō Ikkan-Sei No Jutsu \- Volume Coherence Technique**

-Type: C Rank \- Shinton Ninjutsu
+Type: C Rank - Shinton Ninjutsu
 Chakra: 26
 Upkeep: 8
 Area: 20 by 20 Square
 Speed: 16
 Seal Speed: 21
 Requires: 8 Kunai.
 Effects:

-You throw out 8 Kunai infused with low frequency vibrations, sectioning off a 20 by 20 Yard square.
-Anybody inside of that Area will be inundated with bone jittering sound waves which will disable their ability to perform optimally, giving them 1+(Dissonance/2) Paralysis which remains so long as they remain in the Area and you maintain the Upkeep.
+You throw out 8 Kunai infused with low or high (chosen on use) frequency vibrations, sectioning off a 20 by 20 Yard square.
+This area always provides the benefits of interference.
+This jutsu lasts for 15 IC increasing by 10 every time a Shinton jutsu is used within it or passes through it.

 ## **Yurigami**